 3. Use Apple Watch

 This option is rather a workaround.
-We’ve notice that even when the iOS 14.2 notifications bug is occurring the Apple Watch still does its job and displays the notifications on your wrist.
+We’ve noticed that even when the iOS 14.2 notifications bug is occurring the Apple Watch still does its job and displays the notifications on your wrist.

 If you own a watchOS device you can trust it, to announce you when new texts are available!

 Apple is about to release iOS 14.3.
 The Messages notifications bug isn’t referenced in the update log published for the iOS 14.3 Release Candidate version.

 However, Apple often squeezes bug fixes in updates without mentioning them.
 On the other side though, you would expect that such a highly awaited fix would be announced in the changelog!

 Feedback: If you can confirm the Messages notifications fix, don’t hesitate to share it with us in the comments section, available below!

 Stephen mentioned a few other troubleshooting steps that you can try including: